jquery/contribute.jquery.org/pages/open-source.md

 * version control
 * local development

-Depending on your background, these these may be normal parts of your everyday workflow, or they may be intimidating obstacles that send you running in the opposite direction every time you scan a README.
+Depending on your background, these may be normal parts of your everyday workflow, or they may be intimidating obstacles that send you running in the opposite direction every time you scan a README.
 Before delving into a bit more detail about each of these and why it's important, here are some important things